danialqa/react-reserve-rangepicker/README.md

 ## API

-There are two kinds of picker:
-:fa-dot-circle-o: DatePicker
-:fa-dot-circle-o: RangePicker

-####DatePicker
+The following APIs are shared by DatePicker and RangePicker.

 | Property           | Description                                               | Type             | Default | Example                          |
 | ------------------ | --------------------------------------------------------- | ---------------- | ------- | -------------------------------- |